peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 B&eacute;zier curves are a subset of B-spline curves (see <a href="H3DU.BSplineCurve.md#H3DU.BSplineCurve.fromBezierCurve">H3DU.BSplineCurve.fromBezierCurve</a>).

-Line segments (degree-1 curves with two control points) are subsets of B&eacute;zier curves.
+Line segments are degree-1 B&eacute;zier curves with two control points.

 A B&eacute;zier curve's knot vector consists of as many zeros as the number of control points, followed by that many ones.
 For example, a degree-3 (cubic)